How to Visit Colombia’s Rosario Islands from Cartagena

 Multi-Stop Shared Island Boat Tours

-There are a ton of shared boat tour options.
-Most of them have names like 4 Island Tour or 5 Island Tour, and I’d wager there’s someone selling a 6 Island Tour somewhere.
+Most of them have names like 4 Island Tour or 5 Island Tour, and I’d wager there’s someone selling a 6 Island Tour out there somewhere.

 Generally, they include at least one stop for swimming and snorkeling, at least one stop at a beach, many include a stop at party island Cholón, and most go to another beach like Playa Blanca for lunch and to conclude the day.